 Yes!
 There are two reasons for this.
 First, the volumes correspond to two different analyses.
 And second: the anatomical definitions of the brainstem are (particularly in the midbrain) are different in the original FreeSurfer protocol and the UCSF protocol used by this module.

-(Only applies to FreeSurfer 6.0 and older dev versions) I ran recon-all -all -brainstem-structures and, after running for hours, the code stopped because I had not installed the Matlab runtime.
+(Only applies to FreeSurfer 6.0) I ran recon-all -all -brainstem-structures and, after running for hours, the code stopped because I had not installed the Matlab runtime.
 Do I need to rerun everything?

 No!
 You can just run recon-all -brainstem-structures (that is, without the -all).
 Of course, that would be after installing the runtime.